pawelzny/pawelzny.github.io/_npm/2016-06-25-dotenv-loader.md

 ---

 ## Version
-**1.1.0**
+**1.2.0**

 ## Description

-Dotenv-loader module helps setting environment variables on runtime.
+Dotenv-loader module helps setting environment variables from .env file on runtime.
 You do not need to preset environment variables when calling your script with terminal or supervisor.

 Make sure, that dotenv-loader is required on the begining of your main script.